E-mail Address

 The Good News and The Bad News

-The Good, also known as High Density Lipoproteins (or HDL) refers to lipoproteins.
+The Good Cholesterol, also known as High Density Lipoproteins (or HDL) refers to lipoproteins.
 They actually pick up the excess fatty substances in the blood stream and redirect it to the liver where it can then be properly disposed of.

-Being that it is a naturally produced substance in the body, it is required to help the body replace hair, nails and skin, and to build muscle and bone.
-Let's not forget that it is also essential for brain function.
+Since it is a naturally produced substance in the body, it is required to help the body replace hair, nails and skin, and to build muscle and bone.
+Cholesterol is also essential for brain function.

 Hint:

-I have a simpe trick to help me remember which is which.
+I have a simple trick to help me remember the good and the bad abbreviations.

-Most people are unaware increased stress levels release a hormone called cortisol and raises insulin levels.
-This creates a condition in the body that causes plaque to develop in the arteries.
+Most people are unaware that increased stress levels release a hormone called cortisol and raises insulin levels.
+This creates a condition in the body that can cause plaque to develop in the arteries.
+So keep that stress in check.

 Cholesterol Health,